woven-visionai/wts-dataset/README.md

 **Annotation**

-Two kinds of annotations now are available.
+Four kinds of annotations now are available.
 - BBox for the target pedestrian and vehicle.
 - Description for the traffic scenario focuses on the `location, attention, behavior, context` regarding the pedestrian and vehicle.
 - 3D Gaze of the pedestrian
+- Visual Question Answer

 Will update the 3D Gaze and Location annotations for use (stay tuned).

-Notice that the videos from overhead and vehicle in the same scneario index folder will share the same caption.
+Notice that the videos from overhead and vehicle in the same scenario index folder will share the same caption.
 ```
 annotations
 ├──caption/